 Now it’s one thing to be comfortable with your situation and whatever may befall you, but Peter wasn’t exactly known for his bravery.
 You recall in the garden, when Peter was with Christ, he was willing to take sword in hand to try to kill the high priest’s servant.
 Afterwards, when Christ had been arrested, Peter was ready to run to the hills at the mere suggestion that he had been with Christ.
 His lack of bravery led to the thrice denial.

 Is Peter so content to go to be with the Lord that he can just easily lay down and sleep?
 Perhaps, but that’s not what is going on here.
+Peter knows he isn’t going to die.

 In fact, we can assume “quick to speak” Peter may have gotten brave in confronting his jailors.
 “I’m not the one in trouble here.
 I don’t know how it’s going to happen, but I’m not dying.
-You guys work out the details, but I’m going to sleep.
+You guys work out the details, I’m going to sleep.
 I’ve probably got a big day tomorrow.”

 In the 21st chapter of the gospel of John, Peter was admonished by the Lord in what must have seemed like an embarrassing lesson.
 You know the story.
 Peter had denied the Lord three times, and now, on the shore, Jesus is asking Peter if he loves him.

-Act 12:19 And when Herod had sought for him, and found him not, he examined the keepers, and commanded that [they] should be put to death.
+Act 12:18 Now as soon as it was day, there was no small stir among the soldiers, what was become of Peter. :19 And when Herod had sought for him, and found him not, he examined the keepers, and commanded that [they] should be put to death.
 And he went down from Judaea to Caesarea, and [there] abode.

-Act 12:20 And Herod was highly displeased with them of Tyre and Sidon: but they came with one accord to him, and, having made Blastus the king's chamberlain their friend, desired peace; because their country was nourished by the king's [country].
+Act 12:20 And Herod was highly displeased with them of Tyre and Sidon: but they came with one accord to him, and, having made Blastus the king's chamberlain their friend, desired peace; because their country was nourished by the king's [country]. :21 And upon a set day Herod, arrayed in royal apparel, sat upon his throne, and made an oration unto them. :22 And the people gave a shout, [saying, It is] the voice of a god, and not of a man. :23 And immediately the angel of the Lord smote him, because he gave not God the glory: and he was eaten of worms, and gave up the ghost. :24 But the word of God grew and multiplied.

 Act 12:25 And Barnabas and Saul returned from Jerusalem, when they had fulfilled [their] ministry, and took with them John, whose surname was Mark.